 Social Security COLA’s are made by calculating percentage changes in the Consumer Price Index from the third quarter of one calendar year to the third quarter of the following year.
 Once an increase is calculated, the COLA goes into effect in December, and the first payout occurs in January of the following year.

-I am a cosponsor of the H.R.
-3074, the CPI for Seniors Act, as the CPI may not accurately reflect the spending habits of seniors.
+To more accurately reflect the spending habits of seniors, I cosponsored H.R.2016, CPI for Seniors Act.
 The bill directs the Bureau of Labor Statistics of the Department of Labor to prepare and publish a monthly index, to be known as the Consumer Price Index for Seniors, that indicates monthly changes in expenditures for consumption that are typical for individuals in the United States who are 62 years of age or older.
+Additionally, on May 10, 2018, I sent a letter to the General Accountability Office instructing them to issue a report about how various CPIs can be used to more accurately reflect the cost of living for today’s seniors.
+The GAO committed to doing the study on August 1, 2018.

 In the past, Social Security surpluses were used to fund other government projects and programs.
-I believe this behavior is unacceptable and has led to serious problems regarding the future of Social Security.
-While deficits exist this year, I believe any future surpluses should be guarded to prevent wasteful spending.
-In March 2015 I introduced legislation, H.R.
-1520, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.
+This behavior is unacceptable and has led to serious problems regarding the future of Social Security.
+While deficits exist, any future surpluses should be guarded to prevent wasteful spending.
+In February 2019, I introduced legislation, H.R.
+1215, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.

 Keep Promises to Seniors